radcamp/radcamp.github.io/SanFrancisco2024/mystery_data.md

 tar -xvzf /data/mystery_data.tgz
 ```

+## Data QC
+As usual, use fastqc to inspect a couple of the samples.
+Do you see any noticeable
+features of the data?

 ## Create a new params file and modify *at least* these four parameters

 We will give you parameters 7, 8, and 25 (because they will be hard to figure out)